info-201a-wi22/final-project-greenfoot/docs/p01-proposal.md

 [] 2pts each - What questions (from above) can be answered using the data in this dataset -->

-# COVID-19 and GHG Emissions - Code Name: example
+# COVID-19 and GHG Emissions - Code Name: COVID-Emissions
 * **Authors:** Justin Rhinehart, Ryan Friesz, Tom Jubin, Liam Dale
 * **Affiliation:** INFO-201: Technical Foundations of Informatics - The Information School - University of Washington
 * **Date:** Winter 2022